aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 - Building base SATcomp Docker images
 - Building Mallob Docker images
 - Running Mallob in Docker

-## Prerequisites

-1. Amazon Linux 2 (AL2) or Ubuntu 20.
-Builds on other platforms may work, but have not been tested.

-To build and run solvers, you will need the following tools installed:

-- [python3](https://www.python.org/).
-To install the latest version for your platform, go to the [downloads](https://www.python.org/downloads/) page.
-- [docker](https://www.docker.com/).
-There is a button to download Docker Desktop on the main page.

-Basic familiarity with Docker will be helpful, but we will walk you through step-by-step.
-If you need more information, there are a number of excellent tutorials, such as [this](https://docs.docker.com/get-started/).

 ## Building the SATComp Base Images